 How to make Venison Enchiladas

 - First thing to do once the venison is done is to make the Enchilada Sauce!
-This Enchilada Sauce is very authentic!
+This Enchilada Sauce is traditional and pepper based.
 Easy and delicious!

 - Next soften the tortillas in a bit of oil and drain on paper toweling.

 - Dip the tortillas in the enchilada sauce

 - Fill the enchilada with the pulled venison.

 - Roll up enchilada tightly and place in baking pan.

 Once they are loaded into the baking pan, pour the remainder of the sauce on top of the enchiladas.

 Cover the pan with foil.
 Preheat oven to 350°F. Bake them for about 30 minutes, until hot and bubbly.